Kaouthia/Snapmaker-2/README.md

 - [Download the profiles for Cura 3.6 and 4.8](https://github.com/Kaouthia/Snapmaker-2/tree/main/Cura%20Profiles)
 - [Watch the SM2.0 A350 Cura video on YouTube](https://youtube.com/johnaldred)

 The only thing I haven't finalised yet are the "Printhead Settings" section (my printer's just been too busy printing and I keep forgetting to measure it when it's not).
 But, these are only important if you're printing multiple models with the "Print Sequence" set to "One at a time".
 If you're printing multiple models with it set to "All at once" then they are irrelevant.
 I will fill them in at some point, though. :)

+***Disclaimer** : The [official position from Snapmaker](https://manual.snapmaker.com/3d_printing/faq/snapmaker-profile-for-cura-and-simplify3d.html) is that if 3rd party software (which includes slicing software like Cura) kills your printer, then your warranty is void.
+So, while I don't expect any of these files to have negative issues on your printer (they don't wirh mine) you still use them at your own risk.*